Get help today 888-744-0069 or sign up for 24/7 text support.

 • Inability to sit still.

-The long-term signs of crystal meth addiction include:
+The long-term signs of methamphetamine misuse include:6

 • Psychotic symptoms like hallucinations and paranoid delusions.